A9qx/modern-todo-list/README.md

 To ensure that the HTML file loads correctly and to facilitate ease of editing, it is imperative to **use a Web Server**, such as the one available in VSCode, as **opposed to simply opening the file in Chrome**, as the latter may result in incorrect loading and cause unnecessary difficulties during the editing process.

+## Known issue:
+In the screenshot above, you may notice that the Delete button is not displaying correctly on Desktop, whereas it appears fine on Mobile.
+If anyone would like to address the bug and submit a pull request, please feel free to do so.

 ## Features:

 -   Easy-to-use interface